arshed404/ARSHED-SPARK-INTERN/README.md

 29/08/23 : Sketching our own app.
-31/08/23 : Making a prototype and using navigation 02/09/23 : Check alignment and correction in created prototype
+31/08/23 : Making a prototype and using navigation 02/09/23 : Check alignment and correction in created prototype 04/09/23 : How to use different options in protoype 05/09/23 : Sketching our own app completely.